des4maisons/til/thoughts/random.md

     ashamed or offended when someone thinks there's something else you don't know.
 - "Do the simplest thing that could possibly work." - Ward Cunningham
+- When you build a command line tool to do something, it means it can be run from jenkins :)